Learn how to customize a story using the story settings.

 Analytics is the collection of metrics related to published stories.
 As an author, adding analytics tracking to a story will give you insight into your audience and how they engage with your content.

-Demographic metrics such as location and language preferences can inform decisions about how you tell your story and what key points to highlight to make sure your story has the greatest impact.
+Demographic metrics such as location and language preferences can inform decisions about how you tell your story and what key points to highlight to ensure your story has the greatest impact.
 In addition, you will have access to other metrics, such as how many people saw your story, how long they stayed on the page, and what kind of devices they used.
-You can gain these insights by adding a Google Analytics ID to your stories.
+You can gain these insights by using Google Analytics or Adobe Analytics with your stories.

 Note: